hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 ![https://gitter.ems.host/_matrix/media/v3/download/gitter.im/306398b915f78848b499e47dffa438469e4c66c71714638073452560384](https://gitter.ems.host/_matrix/media/v3/download/gitter.im/3ef872e1ad58bc13d0633f9a51eb38f96563f6291714638074702462976)

 [13:42:30](#AerbzRjdTXfxUni14qbh7-UHVJU_Bm-jKyfARkwxHpI) <planetsizecpu (Jose Luis)>:
 Remebering level 28.
-Today while playing I found a faulty elevator cable colour, so the guards don't stopped to wait for jump in and jumped into the hole as in the early stages Ì†ΩÌ∏Ñ. Now it's fixed as you can see.
+Today while playing I found a faulty elevator cable colour, so the guards don't stopped to wait for jump in and jumped into the hole as in the early stages üòÑ.
+Now it's fixed as you can see.

 [13:48:48](#QE2NqpGB-gfulmN8-tFBss0rn1EqlZAGfyI8PNUynwE) <planetsizecpu (Jose Luis)>:
  * Remembering level 28.
-Today while playing I found a faulty elevator cable colour, so the guards don't stopped to wait for jump in and jumped into the hole as in the early stages Ì†ΩÌ∏Ñ. Now it's fixed as you can see.
+Today while playing I found a faulty elevator cable colour, so the guards don't stopped to wait for jump in and jumped into the hole as in the early stages üòÑ.
+Now it's fixed as you can see.

 [13:49:15](#OMuXzrh5f5dJlNziOE1ok2roXPn58TchAK2nEl0Yodw) <planetsizecpu (Jose Luis)>:
  * Remembering level 28.
-Today while playing I found a faulty elevator cable colour, so the guards don't stopped to wait for jump in, and jumped into the hole as in the early stages Ì†ΩÌ∏Ñ. Now it's fixed as you can see.
+Today while playing I found a faulty elevator cable colour, so the guards don't stopped to wait for jump in, and jumped into the hole as in the early stages üòÑ.
+Now it's fixed as you can see.

 [14:56:18](#glyB9Ir1guVoDe3sA0WX2K0PTlrDrwA6eySzM29iNWs) <GiuseppeChillemi (GiuseppeChillemi)>:
 I have found [this tool](https://gist.github.com/toomasv/0085fd7c61e53dc9cedb45ae98f777e9) toomasv has created to set the Caret / Cursor position is a text area.
 Is there a way to avoid compiling the whole script?